test-fullautomation/robotframework-tutorial/100_variables_and_datatypes/doc_src/tutorial-03.robot.rst

    ./config/tutorialconfig.json

-But before we start, some internals needs to be mentioned: The json format and the robot code format are two different worlds.
+But before we start, some internals need to be mentioned: The json format and the robot code format are two different worlds.
 Both have their own formats.
 Compared to the Robot Framework core, the RobotFramework AIO contains a component called ``JsonPreprocessor``.
-With the help of this component the RobotFramework AIO is able to access the content of json files independend from format differences.
+With the help of this component the RobotFramework AIO is able to access the content of json files independently from format differences.
 The ``JsonPreprocessor`` is able to convert the formats, and when the json content is passed to the robot world, then the content is adapted.

 But behind the curtain still json parsing mechanisms are used to get the content and therefore it is not possible to align already